• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Integrations

-PayPal lists hundreds of third-party integrations for e-commerce, accounting, nonprofits, and other business operation tools.
+PayPal lists hundreds of third-party integrations for ecommerce, accounting, nonprofits, and other business operation tools.
 PayPal can also integrate with several POS software to allow customers to pay for in-person purchases with their PayPal account.
+Even if you’re already using a different payment processor, PayPal can be added as an additional checkout option.

 How are Stripe and PayPal different?